 These people individually check all aspects.
 Also, many thousands of people apply for monetization at a given time, which is another reason it tends to take so long.

-Why is My YouTube Channel Under Review for Monetization?
+Why is My YouTube Channel Under Review for Monetization:

-1. Haven’t Met Minimum Requirements:
+1. Haven’t Met Minimum Requirements

 In that case, the chances are that your channel has not met the minimum requirements for receiving any approval to monetize and you have also recently applied for that was rejected.

-To monetize your YouTube channel, the first thing you have to do is apply to the YPP (YouTube Partner Program), which has a lot of requirements that you need to have maintained.
+To monetize your YouTube channel, the first thing you have to do is apply to the YPP (YouTube Partner Program), which has a lot of requirements that you need to maintain.
 One of the requirements is that you have to be from a country where the YouTube Partner Program is active.

 So even if the content of your channel is excellent and has met all other requirements, but you are from a country that does not offer the program, your account will automatically not be considered for monetization.

 Many more minimum requirements like this are mandatory to be fulfilled for your account to be approved to monetize.
 Not meeting any one or more of these guidelines could lead to a delay and, later, a rejection in getting approval.

-2. Don’t have enough Videos & Views:
+2. Don’t have Enough Videos & Views

 Your YouTube account may still be under review because you do not have enough videos or views on your channel.